RadiologyInfo - The radiology information resource for patients

 CT-guided biopsies require patients to be able to hold still on the CT table for up to 30 minutes.
 Fluoroscopy and ultrasound allow real-time monitoring of the needle and are often easier for patients who have difficulty holding their breath.

-A very small nick is made in the skin at the site where the biopsy needle is to be inserted.
+The doctor will make a very small nick in the skin at the site where the biopsy needle will be inserted.

-Using imaging guidance, the physician will insert the needle through the skin, advance it to the site of the nodule and remove samples of tissue.
-Several specimens may be needed for complete analysis.
+Using imaging guidance, the doctor will insert the needle through the skin, advance it to the site of the nodule, and remove samples of tissue.
+They may need to collect several specimens for complete analysis.

-After the sampling, the needle will be removed.
+After the sampling, the doctor will remove the needle.

-Once the biopsy is complete, pressure will be applied to stop any bleeding and the opening in the skin is covered with a dressing.
+Once the biopsy is complete, the doctor will apply pressure to stop any bleeding and cover the opening in the skin with a dressing.
 No sutures are needed.

-You will be taken to an observation area for several hours.
-X-ray(s) or other imaging tests may be performed to monitor for complications.
+You may be taken to an observation area for several hours.
+The doctor may use X-ray(s) or other imaging tests to monitor for complications.

 This procedure is usually completed within one hour.